Loopring/protocols/DESIGN.md

 }
 ```

+> Question(Daniel): why the TokenRegistryTree not offchain?

+> Question(Daniel): "This way we can verify the burn rate of the token in the circuit." how?

 ## Account creation (and Depositing)

 When depositing a new account is created in the Accounts merkle tree with the deposited amount.

 This is done by calling the deposit function on the smart contract and adding the account info to an onchain hash.
 To ensure that it's not too expensive for the circuit to add all these accounts we limit the number of accounts that can be created in a certain timespan.
 We can also support paying a fee for this.
 A fee in ETH seems to make sense because the user needs ETH to interact with the smart contract anyway.
 The fee amount can be set by the DEX.

+> Question (Daniel): WIll limiting the tota number of accounts lower the cost of computing each proof, or we do this because we want the tree itself to be as small as possible?
+I think I like applying a fee instead of throttling.

-Note that we can **directly support ETH** for trading, no need to wrap it in WETH when using offchain balances.
+Note that we can **directly support ETH**, no need to wrap it in WETH when using offchain balances.

 We don't require the msg.sender to be the owner.
 This allows a DEX or an operator to create accounts for a user, but the owner does need to provide a signature for safety.